Jæren Commuter Rail: History

-The Jæren Line passing a windmill in Hå in 1912.
+The Jæren Line passing a windmill in Hå Municipality in 1912.
 At the time, the railway was narrow gauge and nonelectrical.

 The Jæren Line opened as a narrow gauge railway between Stavanger and Egersund on 1 March 1878.
 The railway was extended from Egersund to Flekkefjord on 1 November 1904 as the Flekkefjord Line.
 On 21 December 1924, the Jæren Line's only branch opened, the Ålgård Line from Ganddal to Ålgård.
 On 1 March 1944, the Jæren Line became part of the Sørland Line, when the line opened between Sira and Kristiansand and the Jæren Line was converted to standard gauge.
 The Sørland Line from Egersund to Stavanger was opened as electric on 3 June 1956.
 This resulted in Class 65 and Class 67 electric multiple units being used on local trains on the line.
 In 1960, the services were replaced by Class 68 units.
 The section from Stavanger to Sandnes became the first part of the Norwegian railway network, after the Ofoten Line, to be centrally controlled.
 The centralized traffic control opened from Stavanger to Sandnes on 20 March 1964, and from Sandnes to Egersund on 7 July.
 The whole line received partial automatic train control on 31 December 1986.

 The commuter rail system was introduced from 1 January 1992, after an agreement between NSB, Rogaland County Municipality and the six municipalities along the line.
 NSB introduced new Class 69 multiple units, while the county municipality introduced a fare coordination with the corresponding bus services.
 The increase in service involved 15 departures per direction per day, and the travel time from Stavanger to Egersund was reduced from 80 to 55 minutes.
 In addition, NSB started with a half-hour headway between Stavanger and Sandnes.
 A new station, Sandnes Sentrum, was opened in the city center of Sandnes at the time the new service started.
 NSB stated that the goal was to increase the daily ridership from 2,900 to 5,000 passengers by 1994.
 The stations were also upgraded, including new sheds.
 The Scanet train radio system was installed between 1993 and 1996.